kris314/hwnet/README.md

 Arguments for running above code:
 + annFile: test annotation file
 + query_file: File containing the query indexes.
 Each index is an integer value which points to the query image from annFile.
 Note that in general, stopwords are not used for querying.
-Therefore the query file contain all indexes (one index in each line) without including stopwords.
+Therefore the query file should contain all indexes (one index in each line) without including stopwords.
-+ exp_dir: folder where output files will be stored
++ exp_dir: folder where output files will be stored.
 + exp_id: sub folder for the current experiment.
 + printFlag: Use this flag to print the retrival list.